ipilcher/rhsummit/guide.md

 |overcloud-compute02|172.16.0.135|               |172.17.1.212|172.17.2.212    |172.17.3.212|                     |

-Deploying this OSP 12 architecture into the Ravello environment takes at least 60 minutes, so we won't spend the first half of our time watching a deployment.
-Instead, we'll start with a fully deployed environment, do some exploration and testing, and then finish up by deleting the overcloud and starting a new deployment (which probably won't complete).
+Deploying this OSP 12 architecture into the Ravello environment takes at least 60 minutes, and we don't want to spend half of our time just watching a deployment.
+So we'll start with a fully deployed environment in which we can do som exploration and testing.
+As a final step, we'll delete the overcloud and look at the deployment process.